schimittalisson/react-studies/README.md

 # react-studies
-repository to register some learning stuff on react
+repository to register some stuff i've been learning on react.